-Before attributing this rise at low $n_s$ to \fg in particular, we note that $V_{n=0}$ was much larger for \fg ($V_{n=0}$=60 V) compared to Ar ($V_{n=0}$=18 V) or N$_2$ ($V_{n=0}$=31 V), so larger negative $V_G$ was applied to \fg-annealed samples to reach the low density regime.
-Further insight into the importance of $V_G$, independent of $n_s$, is gained by measuring the $n_s$-dependent dephasing rate for a particular annealed sample after repeatedly shifting the Dirac point through exposure to ambient atmosphere [Fig.~4] \cite{C0JM02922J}. \ding{172} represents \tp\ for the sample immediately after an hour of annealing in \fg ($V_{n=0}$=60 V), \ding{173}-\ding{175} represent subsequent one hour exposures to ambient atmosphere ($V_{n=0}$=92,109,140 V), then \ding{176} represents an additional one hour anneal in \fg ($V_{n=0}$=70 V).
+Upon closer examination, the rise in \txs~at low $n_s$ in the \fg-annealed data from Fig.~\ref{fig4}a appears to be related to the gate voltage applied, rather than specifically to the reduction in carrier density, with the minimum in $\txs(V_G)$ consistently occurring at $V_G=0$.
+The charge neutrality point, $V_{n=0}$, was much larger for \fg ($V_{n=0}$=60 V) compared to Ar ($V_{n=0}$=18 V) or N$_2$ ($V_{n=0}$=31 V), so larger negative $V_G$ was applied to \fg-annealed samples to reach the low density regime.
+Further insight into the importance of $V_G$, independent of $n_s$, is gained by measuring the $n_s$-dependent dephasing rate for a particular annealed sample, repeatedly shifting the Dirac point through exposure to ambient atmosphere [Fig.~4] \cite{C0JM02922J}. \ding{172} represents \tp\ for the sample immediately after an hour of annealing in \fg ($V_{n=0}$=60 V), \ding{173}-\ding{175} represent subsequent one hour exposures to ambient atmosphere ($V_{n=0}$=92,109,140 V), then \ding{176} represents an additional one hour anneal in \fg ($V_{n=0}$=70 V).
 Calculated \tee\ for the different exposures fall along a single curve [Fig.~4(a)], reflecting the fact that $\sigma(n_s)$ does not change through these different steps.
 Measured \tp\ also fall along a single curve for the low-$n_s$ part of each scan, for \ding{172}-\ding{175}.
 However, the onset of the upturn in \txs\ at high $n_s$ shifts to higher and higher densities with exposure to air, while the minimum in \txs\ remains pinned to $V_G=0$ [arrows in Fig.~4(b)].
 This seems to indicate that the upturns in \tp\ and \txs\ at high density are connected to the electric field between the graphene and the backgate rather than to the carrier density itself.

-It is worth noting that the persistent upturn in \txs\ at large $n_s$ (strongly negative $V_G$), even after extended exposure to air, indicates that the activation of a dephasing mechanism by annealing is robust.
+The persistent upturn in \txs\ at large $n_s$ (strongly negative $V_G$), even after extended exposure to air, indicates that the activation of a dephasing mechanism by annealing is robust.
 A second annealing step (\ding{176}) following the multiple exposures to air results in $V_{n=0}$ shifting back to 70 V, while \txs\ increases above even the values observed after the first anneal (\ding{172}).
 As was the case for \ding{172}-\ding{175}, the minimum in \txs remains at $V_G=0$.